ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 denies the request and sends the address of its AS back to C.

-Once C knows AS's address, it can send an Access Token request to the /token endpoint at the AS as specified in {{I-D.ietf-ace-oauth-authz}}.
+Once C knows AS's address, it can send an Access Token request to the token endpoint at the AS as specified in {{I-D.ietf-ace-oauth-authz}}.
 If C wants to use the CoAP RawPublicKey mode as described in [Section 9 of RFC 7252](https://tools.ietf.org/html/rfc7252#section-9) it MUST provide a key or key identifier within a `cnf` object in the